jbowman86/School_District_Analysis/README_Challenge_Module_4.md

 Removing the 9th grade students from the data set had a substantial impact by dropping the overall pass rate from 90.95% to 65.08% for the overall passing rate.

-### How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+### How does replacing the ninth graders√ï math and reading scores affect Thomas High School√ïs performance relative to the other schools?

 In the original analysis, Thomas High School ranked 2nd in the district based on overall pass rate.
 The initial top five ranked schools can be seen below: